Skip to content

 You cannot change the password with PHOTOPRISM_ADMIN_PASSWORD after the app has been started for the first time.
 To change the admin password, run the docker compose exec photoprism photoprism passwd [username] command in a terminal.
 You can also run docker compose exec photoprism photoprism reset to delete the existing index database and start from scratch.

-The server port and other config options can be changed in docker-compose.yml at any time.
+The server port and other config options can be changed in your compose.yaml file2 at any time.
 Remember to restart the services for changes to take effect:

 docker compose stop